Leanderrr/project/REPORT.md

 - Can I sing what I hear?
 - Which notes are being played (and when) in the music that I hear?
 - What is the difference in sound spectrum when comparing, guitar, flute, piano and cello for example?
-- Is my guitar in tune?
 - Can I learn how to sing a particular note or note interval? (great potential for relative ear training)
-- How does my basilar membrane vibrate (roughly) when there is sound?

 ## Technical Design